emnify/matrix-synapse-auto-deploy/README.md

 The playbook will try to install latest [synapse release](https://github.com/matrix-org/synapse/releases) and latest [riot.im release](https://github.com/vector-im/riot-web/releases).

-This playbook is a fork from [EMnify/matrix-synapse-auto-deploy](https://github.com/EMnify/matrix-synapse-auto-deploy).
+This playbook is a fork from [EMnify/matrix-synapse-auto-deploy](https://github.com/EMnify/matrix-synapse-auto-deploy) but extends and fixes it in many ways.

 ## Changes from the original repository